Hero image background

 If you are considering optometry as a profession, the optometry admission test (OAT) is an important standardized exam you will have to take.
 The OAT is a 5-hour test required by most optometry schools for admission.
-Scores reported for each section on the OAT range from 200 to 400.
-Therefore, it plays an important role in optometry schools’ admission decisions and adequate preparation should be completed to increase your chances of being accepted.
+The scores reported for each section on the OAT range from 200 to 400 for the following sections: Natural Science (Biology, Chemistry and Organic Chemistry), Physics, Reading Comprehension, and Quantitative Reasoning.
+These scores play an important role in optometry schools’ admission decisions and adequate preparation should be completed to score a high OAT score and increase your chances of being accepted.
 It is best to figure out how the exam works and what score you should be aiming for.
 In this article, we will cover what the average OAT score is and what defines a good OAT score for admission to optometry school.
 To learn more about how the OAT is scored, click here.

 I. What Is Considered to Be an Average OAT Score?